 Join me as I time-travel through Muay Thai history, from the origins to the modern era of the sport.
 Who invented Muay Thai?
+Who is the father of Muay Thai?
 And where or what did Muay Thai originate from?
 You will find the answers here.

 What is Muay Thai?